 |The postgraduate programme helped me to specialize in Renewable Energy as I am a Civil Engineer.
 Therefore, I am a versatile enginee|

-Our minimum entry requirement for this programme is a UK Honours degree (or an honours degree from a non-UK institution which is judged by the University to be of equivalent worth) in any branch of Engineering at a 2:1 (upper second) class or above; or honours degree in a relevant Physical Sciences subject also at 2:1 or above.
+Our minimum entry requirement for this programme is a 2:1 (upper second class) UK Honours degree (or an Honours degree from a non-UK institution which is judged by the University to be of equivalent worth) in any branch of Engineering, Physics, Mathematics or Chemistry.
+Students with a 2:2 degree AND at least 2-3 years of relevant experience may also be considered.

 It is important when submitting an application that you ensure you have completed all the necessary sections and enclosed all the relevant documentation to ensure that your application can be processed as quickly as possible.